Develop the skills to respond to changing technologies.

 You will undertake a major design project as part of a small team with guidance from an academic supervisor and an ‘Industrial Tutor’ (an engineer from industry).
 This lets you put into practice the skills and knowledge that you have developed in your lectures.
 The end result is a detailed design report and a series of CAD drawings good enough to manufacture a device from.

-At this point in the degree you will specialise into one of three streams: Civil, Electrical, Electronic or Mechanical Engineering.
+At this point in the degree you will specialise into Mechanical Engineering.

-Each of the routes comprises appropriate stream-specific lecture content (four modules) plus an individual technical project (two modules).
+You will take four Mechanical Engineering taught modules plus an individual technical project (which is equivalent to two modules).
 For your project, which is the highlight of most of our students’ degree, you will work closely with a project supervisor and will be responsible for planning, design and manufacture of equipment, experimentation, analysis and reporting of your results.
-For the Civil stream you will undertake a major design project supervised by practising Civil engineers (plus an academic supervisor), which will allow you to develop new skills and knowledge in various areas, from bridge design to geotechnical structures.
-Practical skills, in addition to the weekly laboratory sessions, cover topics from land surveying to industrial problem solving with interaction with local industry, depending on the selected stream.
+Practical skills, in addition to the weekly laboratory sessions, cover topics such as industrial problem solving with interaction with local industry.

 Practical engineering experience is invaluable and to recognise this you can choose to take a year-long placement in industry between your second and third year.
 The Department will assist you in finding placement opportunities through the Industrial Partnership Committee (IPC) which consists of local, national and multi-national companies, including: British Airways, BP, IBM and Caterpillar, amongst many others.